-The whole of French Mediterranean coast is plentifully supplied with beautiful marinas.
-The area divides naturally into three parts; the relatively low lying (and sometimes windy) coasts of the Golfe de Lion, the more craggy and attractive coastlines just east of Marseilles to Toulon, and the Côte d’Azur (French Riviera) where the super-rich display in summer.
+The whole of the French Mediterranean coast is plentifully supplied with beautiful marinas.
+The area divides naturally into three parts; the relatively low lying (and sometimes windy) coasts of the Golfe de Lion, the more craggy and attractive coastlines just east of Marseilles to Toulon, and the Côte d’Azur (French Riviera), where the super-rich display in summer.
 The coastline offers historical towns, an outdoor café culture, good wines and a superb cuisine.

 Pampelonne Bay to Monaco

-After a day in Pampelonne Bay head a little further up the coast to the glamorous St. Tropez.
-Simply cruise around the peninsula from Saint-Tropez enjoying all the yacht has to offer or once ashore enjoy the endless shopping opportunities.
+After a day in Pampelonne Bay, head a little further up the coast to the glamorous St. Tropez.
+Simply cruise around the peninsula from St. Tropez, enjoying all the yacht has to offer or once ashore enjoy the endless shopping opportunities.
 Long popular with artists, the town attracted the international "jet set" in the 1960s, and remains known for its beaches and nightlife.
-It is a must-see destination for its beauty, and provencal atmosphere.
-Wonder through the animated village dropping into shops, and galleries, and experience French cuisine at its finest.
+It is a must-see destination for its beauty, and Provencal atmosphere.
+Wander through the animated village, dropping into shops and galleries - and experience French cuisine at its finest.

 After rising with the glorious Mediterranean sun, set sail up the coast to the glitzy fishing village of Cannes.
-Cannes, known as the “Pearl of the Riviera”, combines the notoriety of Saint-Tropez with the grandeur of Monaco, making it the confident center of the Côte d’Azur.
-Its Boulevard de la Croisette, curves along the coast and is lined with sandy beaches, upmarket boutiques and palatial hotels.
+Cannes, known as the “Pearl of the Riviera”, combines the notoriety of St. Tropez with the grandeur of Monaco, making it the confident centre of the Côte d’Azur.
+Its Boulevard de la Croisette curves along the coast and is lined with sandy beaches, upmarket boutiques and palatial hotels.

 This short jaunt up the coast means that if Cannes has caught your attention, you can linger longer.
 Once you've had your fill, sail to Antibes, which is a glorious bastion of old-world glamour and is home to the notable Hotel Du Cap Eden Roc.
 Cap d'Antibes is a five mile limestone peninsula fringed by illustrious villas and Michelin-starred restaurants.
 Antibes itself is a historical town with an ancient walled harbor which is a haven for super yachts.
 Art lovers will find themselves exhilarated at the Picasso Museum, housed in the medieval Grimaldi Castle.